 Armin Kelly began the study of the classical guitar and classical music in general in his mid-teens.
 He counts among his formal teachers Miguel Rubio with whom he studied classical guitar in Spain and at the Lausanne Conservatory of Music in Switzerland, and Phillip de Fremery and Oscar Ghiglia with whom he studied for three summers at the Aspen Music Festival.
 Among his most formative musical influences were friends and colleagues - classical guitarists Christoph Harlan and John Holmquist.
 Armin Kelly holds both BA and MA degrees in English literature from Columbia University and an MA degree in teacher education with a concentration in English from Harvard University.
 While at Harvard he founded Guitars International, a business devoted to representing, promoting, and retailing the work of the world's finest contemporary classical guitar makers.

-Mr. Kelly has lectured on the history and development of the classical guitar at the Eastman School of Music, Manhattan School of Music, Bowling Green State University, Interlochen Arts Academy, the Guitar Foundation of America Convention, La Guitarra California, National Guitar Workshop, and the Healdsburg Guitar Makers' Festival.
+Mr. Kelly has lectured on the history and development of the classical guitar at the Eastman School of Music, Manhattan School of Music, Bowling Green State University, Delta College, Interlochen Arts Academy, the Guitar Foundation of America Convention, La Guitarra California, National Guitar Workshop, and the Healdsburg Guitar Makers' Festival.
 His articles have appeared in American Lutherie and Soundboard magazines.
 He was a founding Board Member of the Cleveland Classical Guitar Society and is the founder and Artistic Director of the Cleveland International Classical Guitar Festival presented annually by Guitars International in cooperation with the Cleveland Institute of Music.
-Now in its fourteenth season the CIGF features recitals, artist debuts, master classes, lectures, exhibits, and premiere performances by the world's finest classical guitarists, scholars, teachers, composers, and guitar makers.
+Now in its fifteenth season this highly regarded festival features recitals, artist debuts, master classes, lectures, exhibits, and premiere performances by the world's finest classical guitarists, scholars, teachers, composers, and guitar makers.
 (Click here to read an interview with Armin Kelly in American Lutherie).